London Bridge Is Falling Down: Legacy

-Since the late 19th century, the rhyme has been seen as one of the most popular and well known in the English-speaking world.
+By the late 19th century, the rhyme had become one of the most popular and well known in the English-speaking world.
 It has also been referenced in both literature and popular culture – appearing, for example, at the climax of T. S. Eliot's The Waste Land (1922).
-The final line may have been the inspiration for the title of the 1956 musical My Fair Lady, while the chorus of Brenda Lee's song My Whole World Is Falling Down (1963) is loosely based on "London Bridge Is Falling Down", the music on the first track of the Helloween's album Walls of Jericho (1985) are also based on "London Bridge Is Falling Down", and the traditional tune is often used by English football supporters as the basis for chants.
+The final line may have been cited as the inspiration for the title of the 1956 musical My Fair Lady, while the chorus of Brenda Lee's song My Whole World Is Falling Down (1963) is loosely based on "London Bridge Is Falling Down".
+The music on the first track of the Helloween's album Walls of Jericho (1985) was also based on "London Bridge Is Falling Down", and the traditional tune is often used by English football supporters as the basis for chants.